 I was two years shy of having a degree from the academy of music while playing classical violin.
 Now, if my job title was a professional violin player, people would have associated me with creativeness, refined sense of aesthetics, assuming also a great deal of diligence, persistence, dedication…

-Now however, I don’t do that for a living, but nonetheless my creativeness, sense of aesthetics, my traits such as diligence, dedication and persistence for a certain task are just the same.
+Now however, I don’t do that for a living, but nonetheless my creativity, sense of aesthetics, my traits such as diligence, dedication and persistence for a certain task are just the same.
+I’m the co-founder of a fitness startup, and regularly write about personal development and health related topics.
+I teach people how to lose weight, how to schedule their cheat meals, and how to make constant progress.
+But if I tell everybody that I’m a fitness coach, there’d be plenty of things missing from the picture.

 An obstacle for personal development